Calibration

 Best Practices

-• Re-calibrate after major organisational changes (mergers, migrations, policy updates)
+- Use reruns after major organisational changes (mergers, migrations, policy updates) to measure what changed against your calibrated baseline